Where to Stay on the French Riviera? Here are The Best Places!

 This is great news since it means that just because you have decided a place on where to stay on the French Riviera, you’re not really locked and tied down to that area as you can still explore the rest of the area and do activities you like and see things you enjoy.

-When it comes to deciding where to stay on the French Riviera, it all boils down to preferences.
+When it comes to deciding where to stay on the French Riviera, it all boils down to preference.
 The good news is that the French Riviera lacks no supply of things to choose from.

 Most people who visit the French Riviera tend to go to the major cities on the French Riviera.
 This is obviously nothing strange, as the largest cities tend to be the most appealing and most natural choices for tourists.